greg-sba/Tidydata/README.md

 In the first stage of the script the variable names file (features.txt) is read into R. Next the test (x_test.txt) and training (x_test.txt) datasets are read and the variable names are added to each.
 Finally the test and training sets are combined into a sinlge file using rbind().
 The resulting file is named df.

-*Note: see the Codebook for detailed explanation of the variables.
+*Note on variables:  The associated Codebook provides detailed explanation of the variables.
+In creating the tidydata file I decided to leave the variable names as they are rather than clean them up as demonstrated in the video lecture.
+My reason for this is that I feel any modifications such as using all lowercase and removing "_" and "-" would lead to variable names which are less readable and more confusing.
+The current variable names are already quite long and I did not want to make them longer.
+Also changing them might lead to confusion when comparing to the original features.txt file.

-In stage 2 activity labels are added to df as a new variable.
-Activity labels indicate which activity the measurement relates to.
+In stage 2 activity labels (y_test.txt and y_train.txt) are read into R and joined into a single labels file using rbind().
+The labels column is added to df as a new variable named Activity and the resulting file is named combined_df.
+The activity labels are loaded as numbers indicating which activity the observation/measurement relates to.
 The six activities are: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

-During the course of the project:

--the test set and training set of data were merged into a single dataset.

--the features.txt file which included variables names was loaded as a header to the final dataset.

--the activity_labels.txt file
+Finally the number codes are updated to the descriptive names.

+In stage 3 subject codes are added to the data file.
+The study used 30 volunteers and each was assigned a number 1-30.
+The initial files (subject_test.txt and subject_train.txt) are read into R and combined into a single file called sub.
+They are assigned the variable name "Subject" and added as a new variable to the combined_df file resulting in a new file called "data."